spxbhuhb/zakadabar-stack/core/doc/help/FAQ.md

 * For theming and CSS we have our own implementation, please see [Themes, Css](/doc/guides/browser/structure/ThemesCss.md) in the documentation.

-### Why Not Spring, JPA, etc?
+### Spring, JPA, etc?

+Actually, nothing prevents you from using those.
+We haven't tried, but it should work.
+Spring endpoints might be a bit tricky because of the routing, I wouldn't go into that and stick to Ktor.
+Apart that I don't see any real problems.
+I might be wrong though.

 We wanted to be independent of JVM as much as possible.
 While the backend code is in `jvmMain` at the moment, it is structured such a way that we could move it to `commonMain` with reasonable effort.
 This would open the possibility to run the backend in Node.js for example.

-### Why Not React, Bootstrap, jquery, etc?
+### React, Bootstrap, jquery, etc?

-There are a few reasons.
+Yet again, feel free to use them.
+Technically you can ignore all the built-in components and use only the communication part of the stack.
+Or ignore the communication and use only the UI components.
+Your choice.

+We do not plan to use any of those in the stack, there are a few reasons for that.
 First, we wanted to be independent (yet again) from any big JavaScript libraries and the way of thinking they enforce.

 The second reason is that because of this independence we can take advantage many Kotlin features and integrate our components tightly together.
 This would